drfreder/pandemic-pub-bias/README.md

 COVID-19 pandemic.
-Furthermore, it is important to note that gender is not perfectly predictive of increased caregiving demands during the pandemic; some male academics are primary caregivers for their children, many female academics do not have children at home, and children are not the only people who may need more care than usual during COVID-19.
+Furthermore, it is important to note that gender is not perfectly predictive of increased caregiving demands during the pandemic; some male academics are primary caregivers for their children, and many female academics do not have children at home.
+(And, of course, children are not the only people who may need more care than usual during COVID-19.)

 However, the trends in both preprint servers are consistent with the hypothesis that the pandemic is disproportionately hurting the